 “Under the new law, beauty operators must each spend 625 hours in an accredited school of beauty culture, or one year of apprenticeship in a shop under the direction of a registered beauty culturist, and are admitted to public practice only after receiving a state license.
 Licensing of shops and operators will be under a committee which will function under the Department of Registration and Education.”

-Although the increased controls on beauty shops and the raised standard of training are undoubtedly admirable, we should be in no doubt that it was also advantageous to Marinello in its battle with other beauty-training schools offering shorter and cheaper courses.
-Time clocks were undoubtedly installed to ensure that Marinello students reached the necessary 625 hours of training mandated by many states.
+The increased controls on beauty shops and the raised training standards are admirable but we should be in no doubt that they also helped Marinello in its battle with other beauty-training schools that offered shorter and cheaper courses.
+Time clocks were undoubtedly installed to ensure that Marinello students reached the necessary 625 hours of training mandated by many American states.

 Maurer made a number of references to making up her first batch of creams in a double boiler in the basement of her La Crosse home at 631 State Street.
 Exactly when this began is hard to say but it may have been as early as 1901.
 By 1903, she had skin-care products for sale but it seems unlikely – given the pressures on her time – that she made them herself and the whole ‘boiler in the basement’ may have just been good advertising copy to accompany the homespun image of early advertisements.

-Although Maurer was the driving force behind the business, she had plenty of help from others.
-As well as the US$300 stake she received from her husband to kick-start the enterprise, the formulae for the early Marinello products were developed in conjunction with the chemist Carl Runckel – who operated a drug store with his brother Louis at 124 South 5th Avenue, La Crosse – and the company accounts were managed by Harriet Chamberlain (Peterson, 2004).
+Maurer was the driving force behind the business but she had plenty of help from others.
+As well as the US$300 stake she received from her husband to kick-start the enterprise, the formulae for the early Marinello products were developed in conjunction with the chemist Carl Runckel who operated a drug store with his brother, Louis, at 124 South 5th Avenue, La Cross.
+The company accounts were managed by Harriet Chamberlain (Peterson, 2004).

-The company establishment date is confounded by the fact that there were two registered Marinello businesses, one in La Crosse and the other in Chicago.
+The company establishment date is confounded by the fact that there were two registered Marinello businesses, one in La Crosse and another in Chicago.
 Both are mentioned in the 1903 edition of ‘The Skin.
-Its Care and Treatment’ but the FTC suggests that the company was founded in 1904.
+Its Care and Treatment’.
+The FTC has the company founded in 1904 but there is an advertisment for the Marinello Company that dates from 1903.

 The name for the company was a tribute to Giovanni Marinello, the author of ‘Gli Ornamenti delle Donne’ (The Beautification of the Ladies), an Italian book on female health and beauty, first published in 1562.
 The frontispiece of the sixteenth-century text was later used in the Marinello ‘Beautistry’ textbooks first published in 1932.